ucdavis-informatics/pieval/docs/README_persistence.md

 # PieVal Persistance

 Persistance is handled by a MongoDB no matter what context you run the app in, Dev or Prod.
+Out of the box, Mongo is run in a sibling container to the webapp.

-- In [Dev](#dev-mode) mode the persistance is treated as completely emphemeral and example data is packaged with the app to allow for development/testing/demos/etc...
+- In [Dev](#dev-mode) mode the persistance is treated as completely emphemeral and example data is packaged with the app to allow for development/testing/demos/etc.  This is accomplished by NOT providing a volume or bind mount to the mongo container in the docker compose files.
+The consequence of this is that every time the mongo container is started its started as a blank database.
+This is why running the app in dev mode uses run.py, which explicitly calls create_project.py during app startup to load example data you can use to test app functionality!
 - In [Prod](#prod-mode) mode, you have a few options to prevent the data from vaporizing when you shut down the app.
-All three options have tradeoffs
+All three options have tradeoffs.
-    - Use Docker built in volumes
+    - Use Docker persistence options - see [Prod Mode Docker config examples](#prod-mode-docker-config-examples):
+        - Use Docker built in volumes - this will result in a docker controlled filesystem location to maintain your data between sessions.
+This is easy but ties you to whatever Docker allows in terms of backup and restore (read portability)
-    - Use Docker bind mounts
+        - Use Docker bind mounts - this will
-    - Use a pre-exsiting mongoDB you're already running
+    - Use a pre-exsiting mongoDB you're already running.
+This will allow you to ignore the mongo service thats started in the Docker Compose files and instead just wire your app into your pre-existing mongo using the instance/config.py file

 ---
 ## Database Structure